Joe Esposito (basketball): UNLV

 In 2018 UNLV Head Basketball Coach Marvin Menzies hired Esposito as the special assistant to the head coach.
 The Rebels won 18 games, finished 4th in the Mountain West Conference and Menzies was let go.
 Menzies went from 11th place to 4th in the Conference.
 After the news of the firing there was a mass exit of the players leaving for Power 5 schools: Texas Tech, 2 players to Oregon, Baylor, USC and Temple.

 Cesar Chavez High School

 Esposito was hired at Cesar Chavez High School in 2020 to rebuild their program after losing the top high school basketball player in the state as well as 7 other players.
 In year one the Champions went 13–1 with the best record of all levels in Phoenix Union.
 Year two Chavez once again had the best record of all teams, all levels in Phoenix Union and only lost on game in the region.
 Two straight Region Championships and Esposito was named Coach of the Year back to back years.

 University of Missouri Kansas City

 Esposito was hired by Marvin Menzies on May 2, 2022, as the associate head coach.
 This will be the second time Esposito and Menzies have worked together.
+UMKC announced in January 2026 that it would be Menzies last season.
+All coaching staff, including Esposito, were not retained by new Head Coach Mark Turgeon.